Meet The People In Trump's Orbit Who The Mueller Report Says Ignored His Orders

 Attorney General William Barr said there would be no obstruction of justice charges against the president stemming from the report by special counsel Robert Mueller, which was released in redacted form on Thursday.

-But the threshold for charting the president might have been breached, had staffers not resisted his directives to engage in actions that would have impeded the investigation.
+But the threshold for charging the president might have been breached, had staffers not resisted his directives to engage in actions that would have impeded the investigation.

-The more-than-400-page report names 10 one time close aides or other government officials who refused to carry out requests Trump made that may have violated the law.
+The more-than-400-page report names 10 onetime close aides or other government officials who refused to carry out requests Trump made that may have violated the law.

 "The President's efforts to influence the investigation were mostly unsuccessful, but that is largely because the persons who surrounded the President declined to carry out orders or accede to his requests," Mueller wrote on Page 158 of the report.

-Some of the resistance came from people Trump loathed, such as FBI director James Comey whom the president would controversially fire (thus launching Mueller's investigation in the first place).
+Some of the resistance came from people Trump loathed, such as FBI Director James Comey, whom the president would controversially fire (thus launching Mueller's investigation in the first place).
 But other close members of his team also rebuffed the president, including his former chief of staff, campaign manager and White House counsel.

 Here is a list of those who acted as essentially legal guardrails for the president and may have also kept themselves out of legal peril.